Family Mediation Lawyers.

 Contact Lanyon Bowdler

 Lanyon Bowdler is a team of solicitors specialising in family law.
 We can help you through family mediation to reach the best possible outcome for all involved, while reducing anomisity.
-Our solicitors in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry and Telford support families in Shropshire, Herefordshire, Mid and North Wales and across the Midlands.
+From our offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry and Telford, we support families in Shropshire, Herefordshire, Mid and North Wales and across the Midlands.
+Our expertise makes us the ideal choice for Family Mediation Services in Birmingham, Wolverhampton, and Worcester.

-As a full-service law firm, we help clients across England and Wales.
+As a full-service law firm, we help clients across England and Wales with non-court family dispute resolution.
 Contact Lanyon Bowdler today to find out how we can help you.

 Meet the team.